Stuffed Turkey Peppers with Coconut Rice (Lunch 2/3 part series)

 1 can of Thai Kitchen Organic Coconut Milk

-Freshly diced ginger same amount as the garlic clove
+1/2 inch to 1" of freshly diced ginger (the same amount as the garlic clove)

 1/4 cup of diced red onion

 1. Coat pan with coconut oil and heat pan

 2. Once heated, add rice and stir for a couple minutes.
 Then add garlic, onions, ginger into the rice and stir until the ingredients have infused with the rice.
 Don't let the rice toast.